The Connected Laboratory: A New Approach to Laboratory Billing Services

 An added benefit is the operational and financial insight gained through LIS & RCM integration.
 This integration allows for full visibility of both workflows on one powerful and data-driven platform that can provide high-level views or drilled down snapshots of the business in real-time.
 Armed with this knowledge, lab operators can identify potential problems and bottlenecks and resolve them quickly.

-With a change in mindset and by embracing the medical lab billing software tools that are now available, laboratories can do more than just meet the challenges of today and the future, they can become more efficient and more profitable.
+With a change in mindset and by embracing the laboratory medical billing solutions that are now available, laboratories can do more than just meet the challenges of today and the future, they can become more efficient and more profitable.

-Michael Kalinowski is the Director of Communications and Media Relations for LigoLab Information System.
+Michael Kalinowski is the Director of Communications and Public Relations for LigoLab Information System.

 LigoLab is a leading provider of innovative end-to-end healthcare software for laboratories, servicing 100+ facilities nationwide.
 As a comprehensive enterprise-grade solution, the LigoLab LIS & RCM Laboratory Operating Platform™ includes modules for AP, CP, MDx, RCM, and Direct-to-Consumer, all-in-one integrated platform that supports every role, department, and the entire lifecycle of all cases, enabling laboratories to better serve patients, differentiate themselves in the marketplace, scale their operations, become more compliant, and more profitable.